-A 2016 report from Reuters showed that PVC yoga mats are the most widely used variant making 48.35% of the global production in that year.
-It’s not a surprising number given its great specs and cheap price.
-But what most people do not know is that PVC-made products actually pose a great danger on a massive scale.
-So great are its risks that even environmental organizations and those in the medical field are warning the public about them.
-So what do we need to know about it?
+What most people do not know is that PVC-made products actually pose a great danger on a massive scale.
+The risks are far reaching and environmental organizations and those in the medical field are warning the public about them.

 What is PVC?